evelynharthbrooke/Taliyah/README.md

 implemented in any commands right now, so if you forget to add API keys or usernames/passwords, you will encounter an error when trying to run the respective commands, so that's why I strongly suggest doing so.

 Now, we are pretty much done.
-Now, onto the final step, which is actually running Ellie.
+Now, onto the final step, which is actually running Taliyah.

 ### Running the Bot